KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 From a performance consideration, each reference to `bs`, `gs`, `ge`, and `be` includes the amortized cost of the most recent cache fill.
 Thus, caching works best with relatively small objects which do not change often.
-However, dereferencing through a pointer incurs a constant overhead with each field reference.
+However, dereferencing through a pointer also incurs a constant overhead with each field reference.
-If performance generally doesn't matter, choose the approach which enhances program maintenance.
+If performance generally doesn't matter, choose the approach which enhances program *maintenance*.
 Otherwise, make sure to profile your application to determine which is best for your needs.

 <a name="modulelocalvariables"></a>